-Year Ended December 31, 2017 and Period from October 2 through December 31, 2016
+Year Ended December 31, 2018 and 2017

 Revenues.
 Our revenues include sales to customers of coal produced at our operations and coal purchased from third parties.
 Transportation costs are included in cost of coal sales and amounts billed by us to our customers for transportation are included in revenues.